 Precertification helps ensure that you obtain the most appropriate care for your condition.
-Requirements vary, so if you are enrolled in a ChoicePlan administered by Aetna, CIGNA, or Empire BlueCross BlueShield, review your Plan's precertification requirements below.
-UHC ChoicePlan participants should refer to the "Care Coordination program" section on page 37.
+Requirements vary, so if you are enrolled in a ChoicePlan, review your Plan's precertification requirements below.

-Precertification requirements for the ChoicePlan administered by Aetna and CIGNA
+Precertification requirements for the ChoicePlan administered by Aetna

 You are encouraged to notify your Plan of a scheduled inpatient admission date at least 14 days prior to the date of admission.
 If you do not know your admission date at least 14 days prior to the date of admission, call your Plan as soon as the admission date is set.